infinum/rails-handbook/API/Intro.md

 }
 ```

-The API serializes an attribute `explicit` which tells the client if the album contains strong language.
+The API serializes the attribute `explicit` which tells the client if the album contains strong language.
 This has been implemented as a boolean field, however the API developer decided to stringify the boolean, so instead of returning `false`, they return `"false"`.

 ### Performant

-As the project grows the user base will also grow, therefore increasing the amount of requests sent to your server.
-Without a fast and optimized API the response times will sky-rocket and the user experience will plummet, which might cause users deleting their accounts and abandoning your product.
+As the project grows, the user base will also grow, thus increasing the amount of requests sent to your server.
+Without a fast and optimized API, the response times will sky-rocket and the user experience will plummet, which might cause users to delete their accounts and abandon your product.

-There are many ways to improve the performance of an API, from caching to database sharding, but please be aware that the amount of information fetched from the database and wrapped in an API response should be as low as it can be, therefore increasing the speed of the SQL queries and avoiding any [performance issues](https://infinum.com/handbook/books/devproc/general-coding-practices/api-design#performance-issues).
+There are many ways to improve the performance of an API, from caching to database sharding, but please be aware that the amount of information fetched from the database and wrapped in an API response should be as small as it can be, so increasing the speed of SQL queries and avoiding any [performance issues](https://infinum.com/handbook/books/devproc/general-coding-practices/api-design#performance-issues) are crucial measures that should always be undertaken.

 ### Robust

 A strong, healthy and flexible API is a delight to work with.
 This goes for the producers as well as the consumers of the API.
 To have a robust API, you'll need to ensure:

-- a nice interface: existing behaviour is easily applicable throughout the system (eg: new filter or sort option)
+- a nice interface: existing behaviour is easily applicable throughout the system (e.g.: new filter or sort option)
 - bad requests don't cause problems for subsequent usages
 - integration tests that go through every endpoint and supported behaviour before deploying new builds

 ### Debuggable

-Delivering a feature usually contains many steps that have to be resolved before shipping to production.
+Delivering a feature usually entails many steps that have to be resolved before shipping to production.
 When the project is split into *backend* and *frontend*, it often results in time spent communicating how an API is working.
 This time increases especially if the consumer of the API doesn't understand something and wastes time debugging a certain endpoint or collection of endpoints.

-Decreasing the debugging time can be achieved by using appropriate HTTP status codes and providing descriptive error messages in API responses.
+The debugging time can be decreased by using appropriate HTTP status codes and providing descriptive error messages in API responses.

 Common HTTP statuses for client-related errors are: